The Most Dangerous Roads in the World

 Dalton Highway, Alaska

-One of the world’s most isolated roads (and a regular fixture on road trip bucket lists), this icy finger of tarmac was built in 1974 as a supply route for the Trans-Alaska Pipeline System.
-Tackle this route and you’ll need to pack plenty of supplies; there are just three towns on the (eerily) 666-kilometre route, one of which is named Deadhorse.
+One of the most dangerous roads in the world (and a regular fixture on many road trip bucket lists), this icy finger of tarmac was built in 1974 as a supply route for the Trans-Alaska Pipeline System.
+Tackle this isolated route and you’ll need to pack plenty of supplies; there are just three towns on the (eerily) 666-kilometre route, one of which is named Deadhorse.
 To complicate matters, large sections have fallen into disrepair, and its most famous claim to fame is a reminder that this isn’t a highway you want to break down on: It’s the longest stretch of road in North America without roadside services of any kind.

 Atlantic Road, Norway

-This twisting ribbon of coastal concrete might look rather beautiful, but don’t be fooled; it’s one of Norway’s most dangerous roads.
-Drive along it and you’ll feel as though you’re on a rollercoaster ride, thanks to the sharp turns, curves and twists.
-When the weather’s bad—as it often is in this part of the world—visibility can disappear in a matter of seconds.
-And then you’ve got the waves, huge, thundering walls of water which regularly crash over the road’s barriers.
+This twisting ribbon of coastal concrete might look rather beautiful, but don’t be fooled; it’s one of the most dangerous roads in the world.
+Drive along Norway’s Atlantic Road and you’ll feel as though you’re on a rollercoaster ride, thanks to the sharp turns, curves and twists.
+When the weather’s bad—as it often is here—visibility can disappear in a matter of seconds.
+And then you’ve got the waves: huge, thundering walls of water which regularly crash over the road’s barriers.